shihab-dls/CHOMP/graphql_endpoints/README.md

 # GraphQL Endpoints

-This crate provides various axum Handlers for GraphQL endpoints.
+This library provides various axum Handlers for GraphQL endpoints.
+Including:
+- `GraphQLHandler` - which serves a GraphQL endpoint with integrated Authorization via Open Policy Agent.
+- `GraphiQLHandler` - which serves the GraphiQL user interface.